daniel-ilett/blog/_drafts/2019-11-13-tut3-5-filmic-filters.md

 ![Sepia Film](/img/tut3/part5-film-sepia.jpg){: .center-image }

+# Conclusion

+Adding a film grain effect to your scene can make it look softer – many people like the appearance of film stock over digital film, as the latter can look sterile and artificial.
+For that reason, film grain is sometimes digitally simulated, as we have done today.
+For a more ‘filmic’ look, we can also add film bars and change the colour of the video.
+In the next tutorial, we will play around with individual **colour channels** and create a **chromatic aberration** effect.

 # Acknowledgements

 I'd like to thank my Patreon supporters for making this content possible.
 [Become a Patron](https://www.patreon.com/danielilett) for $1+ to receive PDF versions of all articles, or $5+ to get certain articles early!